 Mask Seal

-Again, the maximum points number is 10.
+Again, the maximum number is 10.
 The points under this let you know if your mask is the right fit for you.
 In addition, it calculates the amount of time the air leaks out of your mask.

 If your mask leak rate is low, you can score 10 out of 10, which means your mask fitting is good.
 If you score about 4 to 5, this means there were air leaks throughout the night, and you may need to adjust your mask.